mishankov/piter/README.md

 [![Total alerts](https://img.shields.io/lgtm/alerts/g/mishankov/piter.svg?logo=lgtm&logoWidth=18)](https://lgtm.com/projects/g/mishankov/piter/alerts/)

 ## Idea
 While working on Python project you may need multiple virtual environments.
-You can divide your development and test environments, have multiple environments to test against different version of libraries or ony other use cases
+You can divide your development and test environments, have multiple environments to test against different version of libraries or any other use cases

 ## Minimal configuration